Janko-dev/autodiff/README.md

 # Simple Automatic Differentiation library

 This repository contains the implementation of scalar-valued reverse mode `autodiff` written in the C language.
 I implemented autodiff in C for educational and recreational purposes.
 Languages that offer operator overloading and a garbage collector would be ideal for an autodiff implementation.
-Nonetheless, implementing autodiff in C allows for many interesting implementation details, such as using relative pointers.
+Nonetheless, implementing autodiff in C allowed for many interesting implementation details, such as the use of a flattened directed acyclic graph which is sometimes referred to as `relative pointers`.

 ## What is `autodiff`?
 Automatic differentiation (or simply `autodiff`) is the key method used by sophisticated deep learning libraries (e.g. Pytorch and Tensorflow) to garner the gradients of arbitrary computations.
 The gradients are then used to perform backpropagation through an artificial neural network model.
 The key difference between this implementation and that of Pytorch or Tensorflow is that this implementation considers gradients of scalar values, while Pytorch/Tensorflow operate on multi-dimensional arrays, and thus consider gradients of tensor values.
 As opposed to other methods for computing gradients, the strength of autodiff lies in accuracy and simplicity to implement.
 We can distinguish two variants of autodiff, forward mode and reverse mode.
 This repository is concerned with the reverse mode autodiff, which means that the derivative of a result with respect to its inputs is obtained by starting at the result and propagating the gradient backwards through previous computations.